nicolasbenenzon/Buttons-and-Scissors/README.md

-# Buttons and Scissors Game Developed in C
+# Buttons and Scissors Game